caleb531/youversion-suggest-api/README.md

 [![tests](https://github.com/caleb531/youversion-suggest-api/actions/workflows/tests.yml/badge.svg)](https://github.com/caleb531/youversion-suggest-api/actions/workflows/tests.yml)
 [![Coverage Status](https://coveralls.io/repos/github/caleb531/youversion-suggest-api/badge.svg?branch=main)](https://coveralls.io/github/caleb531/youversion-suggest-api?branch=main)

-This NodeJS library allow you to search for and fetch Bible content from [YouVersion][youversion].
+This JavaScript library allow you to search for and fetch Bible content from [YouVersion][youversion].

-This library is designed to run in a Node runtime, so it cannot be used in the browser or (for example) a Cloudflare Worker context.
-It is also ESM-only; there is no CommonJS bundle available.
+Although this library was originally written for Node, v3 of the library has been rearchitected to run on any JavaScript runtime that supports WebAssembly, including Cloudflare Workers, Bun, and even in a web browser.

 The API is fully typed, so you can easily drop this into your TypeScript project.
+However, please note that the library is ESM-only; there is no CommonJS bundle available.

 [youversion]: https://www.bible.com/